kazimirm/transition-system-based-solver/README.md

-# This is currently the HDDL2.1 parser in progress
+# This is currently the Transition-system-based HTN planning solver in progress